GarvSorout/NLP-Sport-Index/README.md

 # Football Analysis Project

 ## Introduction
 The goal of this project is to detect and track players, referees, and footballs in a video using YOLO, one of the best AI object detection models available.
-We will also train the model to improve its performance.
-Additionally, we will assign players to teams based on the colors of their t-shirts using Kmeans for pixel segmentation and clustering.
-With this information, we can measure a team's ball acquisition percentage in a match.
-We will also use optical flow to measure camera movement between frames, enabling us to accurately measure a player's movement.
-Furthermore, we will implement perspective transformation to represent the scene's depth and perspective, allowing us to measure a player's movement in meters rather than pixels.
-Finally, we will calculate a player's speed and the distance covered.
-After the YOLO analysis, annoated video and logs of detected events (Passes, Goals, Pressure, Posession Chage) are embedded into a FAISS index for NLP-based similarity search of the video
+I will also train the model to improve its performance.
+Additionally, I will assign players to teams based on the colors of their t-shirts using Kmeans for pixel segmentation and clustering.
+With this information, I can measure a team's ball acquisition percentage in a match.
+I will also use optical flow to measure camera movement between frames, enabling me to accurately measure a player's movement.
+Furthermore, I will implement perspective transformation to represent the scene's depth and perspective, allowing me to measure a player's movement in meters rather than pixels.
+Finally, I will calculate a player's speed and the distance covered.
+After the YOLO analysis, annoated video and logs of detected events (Passes, Goals, Pressure, Posession Chage) are embedded into a FAISS index for NLP-based similarity search of the video.

 ![Screenshot](output_videos/screenshot.png)